prof-rossetti/intro-to-python/exercises/web-app/checkpoints/3-render-template.md

 Reference:
   + [Jinja Templates](https://jinja.palletsprojects.com/en/2.11.x/)

+Let's update the "home_routes.py" file, commenting out the existing `return` statements, and un-commenting the ` return render_template()` statements instead, referencing HTML template files like "home.html", "about.html", and "hello.html".

-Flask will be looking for our HTML pages in a "templates" directory by default.
+Flask will be looking for these HTML pages in a "templates" directory by default.
 So let's create a new subdirectory in the "web_app" folder called "templates", with new HTML files called "home.html", "about.html", and "hello.html", with the following contents inside, respectively.

 Inside "web_app/templates/home.html":